-- Globally diversified convertible bond strategy. - Fundamental approach that focuses on convertible issuers across geography, sectors and issuer. - Aims to deliver a conservative delta profile (sensitivity of the portfolio value to changes in prices of underlying equity).
+- Globally diversified convertible bond strategy. - Fundamental approach that systematically focuses on high quality convertible issuers, diversified across geography, sectors and issuer. - Aims to deliver a conservative delta profile (sensitivity of the portfolio value to changes in prices of underlying equity).